ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 # Introduction

+Fisheries stock assessment models are crucial to provide scientific advice and to evaluate the impact of alternative management actions on fishery resources.
+Although a variety of stock assessment methods and models are currently available to fishery scientists, it is often not straightforward to choose among competing approaches that often lead to different modeling outcomes and associated scientific advice to management.

-Simulation is a critical component to testing fishery stock assessment methods [@hilborn1987; @hilborn1992; @rosenberg1994; @peterman2004].
+Simulation testing is a critical component to testing fishery stock assessment methods, particularly given the potential for misspecification [@hilborn1987; @hilborn1992; @rosenberg1994; @peterman2004].
-With simulation, we can evaluate the precision and bias of complex assessment methods in a controlled environment where we know the true state of nature [@hilborn1992].
+With simulation testing, we can evaluate the precision and bias of alternative complex assessment methods in a controlled environment where we know the true state of nature [@hilborn1992].
+Recent simulation studies
-For example, recent simulation studies have been key to improving strategies for dealing with time-varying natural mortality [@lee2011; @jiao2012; @deroba2013; @johnson2013] and uncertainty in steepness of the stock-recruit relationship [@lee2012], as well as determining what makes fisheries data informative [@magnusson2007; @wetzel2011a; @ono2013].
+have been key to improving strategies for dealing with time-varying natural mortality [@lee2011; @jiao2012; @deroba2013; @johnson2013] and uncertainty in steepness of the stock-recruit relationship [@lee2012], as well as determining what makes fisheries data informative [@magnusson2007; @wetzel2011a; @ono2013].

-Stock Synthesis (SS) [@methot2013] is a widely-used stock assessment framework.
+Stock Synthesis (SS) [@methot2013] is a widely-used fisheries stock assessment modeling framework.
 It implements statistical age-structured population dynamics modeling using a wide range of minimally-processed data [@maunder2013; @methot2013].
-By using this framework,
-individuals conducting stock assessments and peer reviewers can focus on the underlying science, instead of the model code [@methot2013].
+By using this generalized framework, individuals conducting fisheries stock assessments and peer reviewers can focus on the underlying science, instead of the model code [@methot2013].
 Owing to these advantages, SS3 (the third version of the software) is one of the world's most commonly-used stock assessment tools,